zalom/awesome-ruby-aliens/README.md

-# Ruby for the World!
+# Awesome Ruby Aliens!
-A collection of awesome Ruby-centric resources for anything programmable ❤️
+A compilation of Ruby resources in environments where it is seen as an outsider or a newcomer, and most certainly from outer space! :gem: :heart: :alien:

 ### Cyber Security
 - [awesome-ruby-security](https://github.com/pxlpnk/awesome-ruby-security) - Awesome Ruby Security resources